Mirza Fath-ul-Mulk Bahadur

-Shahzada Mirza Fath-ul-Mulk Bahadur also known as Mirza Fakhru (c.
-1816 or 1818 – 10 July 1856) was the last Crown Prince of the Mughal Kingdom.
+Mirza Fath-ul-Mulk Bahadur also known as Mirza Fakhru (c.
+1816 or 1818 – 10 July 1856) was the last Crown Prince of the Mughal Empire.

 Biography

-A senior Prince of the Mughal Royal Family, he was the son of Bahadur Shah Zafar, the last Mughal Emperor, through his wife Rahim Bukhsh Bai Begum.
+A senior Prince of the Mughal Imperial Family, he was the son of Bahadur Shah Zafar, the last Mughal Emperor, through his wife Rahim Bukhsh Bai Begum.

 Fath-ul-Mulk was named Crown Prince in 1853.
-However he predeceased his father, dying of cholera in 1856.
-Other sources suggest that he was poisoned.
+However he predeceased his father, dying supposedly of cholera in 1856.
+Other sources suggest that he was poisoned by rivals with symptoms similar to those exhibited by his friend Sir Thomas Metcalfe.

 Family

 Fath-ul-Mulk was an older brother of Prince Mirza Mughal and the younger brother of former Crown Prince Mirza Dara Bakht.

 Fath-ul-Mulk married several wives and was the father of several children.
 Among his wives was Wazir Khanum, daughter of a rich jeweller and a well-known beauty of the time.
 Wazir Khanum had previously been married to Shamshuddin, Nawab of Ferozepur Jhirka, a relative and close friend of Mirza Ghalib, and she had borne Nawab Shamshuddin a son, the noted poet Dagh Dehlvi.
 After the Nawab was hanged for plotting and paying for the murder of British officer William Fraser, Wazir Khanum married Fath-ul-Mulk, and he thus became the step-father of Dagh Dehlvi, who would later become a famous poet.

-Among Fath-ul-Mulk's own sons were Mirza Abu Bakht and Mirza Fakhrunda Jamal.
-Among his daughters was Sikander Jehan Begum, who was married to a sufi mystic and became the mother of two daughters and a son, Mirza Qutb-e-Alam.
+Among Fath-ul-Mulk's own sons were Mirza Abu Bakht, Mirza Fakhrunda Jamal and Mirza Mohammed baig who moved to Deccan Among his daughters was Sikander Jehan Begum, who was married to a sufi mystic and became the mother of two daughters and a son, Mirza Qutb-e-Alam.